 I lost a friend last year.
 A close friend.
 It was a hit and run car accident, which I still can’t believe happened to someone I actually know.
 Knew.

 A couple of years ago I went to India, and although the purpose of my trip was mainly to capture stories and photos from a nonprofit located there, those weren’t the most valuable things I came home with.

 After countless cups of chai tea, trips in autorickshaws I thought may end my life, and spicy meals with genuine people, here are a few lessons learned in India I’d like to share with you:

-Hence, a blog.
-Besides, I love the idea of blogging just like I journal: unfiltered and unedited.
-What a healthy, creative outlet this could be!
+Hence, this blog.
+My hope and prayer is that the blog will be a blessing to others and a blessing to me.
+Because we all have thoughts to share, and we all need encouragement.
 Is it a little weird that any human on the planet can read my thoughts?
 Sure.
 But it would be worth it if even one person felt inspired by my honest posts, or encouraged by my failures or lessons learned.